-Given the Northwest's tight real estate conditions, some homeowners are choosing to upgrade, remodel or spruce up their existing house - instead of taking their chances in the market and entering a bidding war.
-But with the average bathroom costing homeowners almost $9,600 and a kitchen update coming in at about $22,000, fixing things up can quickly clean out your bank account.
-Fortunately, we've got a way to help you make improvements without wiping out your cash.
+Given tight real estate conditions across much of the country, some homeowners are choosing to upgrade, remodel or spruce up their existing house instead of taking their chances in the market and entering a bidding war.
+But with the average bathroom update costing homeowners $10,000 and a kitchen update coming in at about $30,000, fixing things up can quickly clean out your bank account.
+Fortunately, we've got a few ways to help you make improvements with a reasonable budget.

 - Upgrade your kitchen cabinets and counters.